 Explores the roles women have played in the history of literature and explores the contributions of female artists.
 The course also addresses issues of empowerment, marginalization, and voice.
 Some sections may include a service-learning component.
-Prerequisites: ENG 101-102 or 110-111.
+Prerequisites: ENG 110-111.